k-nuth/kth/README.md

 The *Bitprim* executables can be installed on Linux, macOS, FreeBSD, Windows and others.
 These binaries are pre-built for the most usual operating system/compiler combinations and hosted in an online repository.
 If there are no prebuilt binaries for your platform, a build from source will be attempted.

-So, for any platform, an installation can be performed in 3 simple steps:
+So, for any platform, an installation can be performed in 2 simple steps:

 ```
 conan remote add bitprim https://api.bintray.com/conan/bitprim/bitprim

 # For Bitcoin Cash
 conan install bitprim-node-exe/0.8@bitprim/stable -o currency=BCH
+# ... or (BCH is the default crypto)
+conan install bitprim-node-exe/0.8@bitprim/stable

 # For Bitcoin Legacy
 conan install bitprim-node-exe/0.8@bitprim/stable -o currency=BTC